Deltares/hydromt_delft3dfm/examples/README.rst

 .. code-block:: console

-  $ mamba create -n hydromt-delft3dfm -c conda-forge hydromt
+  $ conda create -n hydromt-delft3dfm -c conda-forge hydromt

+Alternatively, you can also use mamba.
+Checkout more details in the `installation guide. <https://deltares.github.io/hydromt_delft3dfm/latest/getting_started/installation>`_

 To run the notebooks, you need to install the ``examples`` version of HydroMT Delft3D FM using pip.
 The examples version installs additional dependencies such as jupyter notebook to run the notebooks, matplotlib to plot etc. It is a more complete